GhostWrench/pqm/README.md

 > git clone --recurse-submodules https://github.com/GhostWrench/pqm.git

+Install NPM development dependencies

+> npm install

-After making changes to source build the package using the very simple `build.bash` script.
+After making changes to source build the package using the very simple build scripts.

+Linux
 > ./build.bash

+Windows
+> .\build

 You can test the package for node/browser and check coverage with the following commands (do this after you build):